Non-stick surface: Ceramic

 Ceramic nonstick pans use a finish of silica (silicon dioxide) to prevent sticking.
 It is applied using a sol-gel process without the use of PFAS.
-The coating layer of PTFE cookware starts to break down when heated to 426°C (800°F).
+The coating layer of Ceramic nonstick pans starts to break down at about 370 °C (700 °F).
+The coating layer of PTFE cookware starts to break down when heated to 260 °C.

 With the EPA imposing stricter limits on the use of PFAS, some companies are voluntarily replacing their PTFE cookware with ceramic options.

+Other

-Superhydrophobic
+Superhydrophobic coating

 A superhydrophobic coating is a thin surface layer that repels water.
 It is made from superhydrophobic (ultrahydrophobicity) materials.
 Droplets hitting this kind of coating can fully rebound.
 Generally speaking, superhydrophobic coatings are made from composite materials where one component provides the roughness and the other provides low surface energy.

 Liquid-impregnated surface

 A liquid-impregnated surface consists of two distinct layers.
 The first is a highly textured or porous substrate with features spaced sufficiently close to stably contain the second layer which is an impregnating liquid that fills in the spaces between the features.
 The liquid must have a surface energy well-matched to the substrate in order to form a stable film.
 These surfaces bioimitate the carnivorous Venezuelan pitcher plant, which uses microscale hairs to create a water slide that causes ants to slip to their death.
 Slippery surfaces are finding applications in commercial products, anti-fouling surfaces, anti-icing and biofilm-resistant medical devices.